UBC-Stat-ML/nextflow-notes/README.md

 screen
 ```

-- Alternatively, to reattach use (I use detach-reattach in case there is a stale connection)
+- Alternatively, to reattach an existing screen, use:

 ```
 screen -dr
 ```

 - One you are in a screen, ssh into Sockeye
-- In Sockeye, create a symlink to where you will be cloning this repo, then clone and go there
+- In Sockeye, follow the instructions below to create a symlink to where you will be cloning this repo (a specific location in the file system where read and write will be much faster than your home folder; warning, not backed up but as you will see, part of the process will include a kind of back up in github), then clone and go there

 ```
 cd ~
 ln -s /scratch/st-alexbou-1/ st-alexbou-1
 cd st-alexbou-1
-git clone git@github.com:alexandrebouchard/nextflow-notes.git
+git clone git@github.com:UBC-Stat-ML/nextflow-notes.git
 cd nextflow-notes
 ```
-- We can now start the script
+- We can now start the script (ignore "failed to retrieve queue status" messages)

 ```
-./nextflow-sockeye.sh run full.nf -resume
+./nextflow-sockeye.sh run full.nf -resume | bin/nf-monitor --open false
 ```

-- After you are done, one way to get back the results is to commit the deliverables folder
+- After you are done, when you are doing your own scripts in a separate repo, one way to get back the results is to commit the deliverables folder.
+For convenience I included a script for doing this:

 ```
-git add deliverables/*
-git commit
-[i, then commit message, then shift-:, wq] git push
+./commit-deliverables.sh
 ```

+## Misc

+- If you want to cancel a run, type "control c" **only once**.
+Nextflow will take care of killing submitted subprocesses for you (if you do "control c" more than once, a hard kill, nextflow will not be able to cancel already submitted jobs).
+To kill manually subprocesses or see stats use `qstat` and read [the Sockeye documentation](https://confluence.it.ubc.ca/display/UARC/UBC+ARC+Technical+User+Documentation).

+- By default, nextflow does not show the standard out (you can change this by adding ``echo true`` as a process attribute).
+To inspect the std out/err, cd to the directory of the process and you can access the std out/err by looking at the files `.command.out` and `.command.err`.